Then came his

 2002 WH Smith Literary Award for Atonement

-2003 National Book Critics' Circle Fiction Award (USA) for
+2003 National Book Critics' Circle Fiction Award (USA) for Atonement

 2005 Man Booker International Prize (shortlist)